 DotNetReport enables Business Intelligence Metrics Tracking

 DotNetReport’s Ad Hoc Report Builder offers many built-in features for tracking BI metrics easily and effectively.
-The modern designer allows users to easily and intuitively build a report, and the robust reporting engine renders beautiful and useful reports.
+The modern designer allows users to easily and intuitively build a report, and the robust SQL reporting tool renders beautiful and useful reports.
 Additionally, the built-in features like automatic drill down report, schedule reports, export to PDF, and more make it easy for end users to track BI metrics accurately.

 DotnetReport Builder is a powerful business intelligence tool that comes with many built-in reports, charts, and graphs.
 Users can easily design their own reports, add filters, and run analytics.
 They can also create dashboards and layout the reports in any way they want.
 With DotnetReport, businesses can get the insights they need to make better decisions and improve their performance.